nagytimi85/zettelkasten/content/0-root.md

 ---
-title: Root
+title: 0 Root
 draft: false
 tags:
   - root
   - rootnote
-timestamp: "202503281649"
+---
-uid: "0"
+stamp 202503281649

 ---

-This is the root note for my public KNT Zettelkasten note, from where you can start browsing the content via UID's.
+This is the root note for my public Zettelkasten, from where you can start browsing the content by the trains of thought that I started to develop.

 # I started here, and so can you